Lissy93/dashy/docs/privacy.md

 ---

 ## External Requests
 By default, Dashy will not make any external requests, unless you configure it to.
-Some features (which are all off by default) do require internat access, and this section outlines those features, the services used, and links to their privacy policies.
+Some features (which are off by default) do require internat access, and this section outlines those features, the services used, and links to their privacy policies.

 ### Font Awesome
 If either any of your sections or items are using font-awesome icons, then these will be fetched directly from font-awesome on page load.
 See the [Font Awesome Privacy Policy](https://fontawesome.com/privacy) for more info.